 Any irregularity, error or omission in notices, agendas and relevant papers of General Meetings or the omission to give notice within the required time frame or the omission to give notice to all Members and any other error in the organisation of the meeting does not invalidate the meeting nor prevent the meeting from considering the business of the meeting provided that:

-The Chairperson in his or her discretion determines that it is still appropriate for the meeting to proceed despite the irregularity, error or omission;
+the Chairperson in their discretion determines that it is still appropriate for the meeting to proceed despite the irregularity, error or omission; and

-A motion to proceed is put to the meeting and a majority, of two-thirds of votes cast, is obtained in favour of the motion to proceed.
+a motion to proceed is put to the meeting and a majority, of two-thirds of votes cast, is obtained in favour of the motion to proceed.

 Quorum: No business is transacted at any General Meeting unless a quorum is present at the time when the meeting is due to commence.
-The quorum for a General Meeting is 40% of the Members who are entitled to vote.
+The quorum for a General Meeting is 40% of the Members who are entitled to vote, including Members present by casting votes by electronic means (if that method of voting is permitted by the Board under Rule 24.19).
 The quorum must be present at all times during the meeting.

 If a quorum is not obtained within half an hour of the intended commencement time of the General Meeting is adjourned to such other day, time and place as determined by the Board.
-If no quorum is obtained at the further General Meeting, the Members present are deemed to be a valid quorum for the AGM but not for a SGM.
+If no quorum is obtained at a further AGM, the Members present are deemed to be a valid quorum for the AGM.
+If no quorum is obtained at a further SGM, the SGM is cancelled.

 Participation Without Being Physically Present: If the Board allows it for the particular General Meeting, Members eligible to do so may participate and vote in a General Meeting without being physically present.
-This may only occur by telephone, through video conference or by other electronic communication specified by the Board, and provided that
+This may only occur by audio, audio-visual or electronic communication specified by the Board, and provided that:

 prior notice of the Member intention to be present by such means is given to, and as required by Surfing New Zealand Incorporated; and